fr-ser/grafana-sqlite-datasource/README.md

 ## Configuring the Datasource in Grafana

-The only required configuration is the path to the SQLite database (local path on the Grafana Server)
+The only required configuration is the path to the SQLite database (local path on the Grafana Server).

 1. Add an SQLite datasource.
 2. Set the path to the database (the grafana process needs to find the SQLite database under this path).